icelam/error-document/README.md

 ## Notes ##
 Webpack is configured to build and output a single HTML file.
-* `styled-loader` is used instead of `mini-css-extract-plugin` plugin, so styles are output as part of JavaScript bundle
+* `html-inline-css-webpack-plugin` is used to inject CSS inline
-* `./webpack/utils/InlineChunkHtmlPlugin.js` is introduced from `react-dev-utils` to inject JS files as inline chunk
+* `./webpack/utils/InlineChunkHtmlPlugin.js` is introduced from `react-dev-utils` to inject JS files as inline chunk.
+The file is slightly modified to add ability to clean up assets.
+(TODO: Code a custom plugin)
-* `postbuild` command will remove `assets` folder after build, which should only contains unnecessary `js` folder inside